Piscok-btw/HackTheBox/HTBCTF/CTF Try Out/pwn/Labyrinth/challenge/README.md

 We're given an 64-bit ELF called Labyrinth.

-Firstly, i'll analyzed the program using `ida` to disassemble it.
+Firstly, i analyzed the program using `ida` to disassemble it.
 We can see a main function of this program.This program expects us to input `69` or `069` to get another user input.Otherwise, the profram will be exit.

 ![decompile](img/decompile.png)